tyhho/OT-2_Protocols/README.md

 11. Open an Anaconda terminal in this dowloaded folder
 12. Execute `>python SimulateCLI.py combinatorial_pipetting.py`
-13. Open the folder `protocol_log` and open the text file named `combinatorial_pipetting_log.txt` to see the simulated protocol.
+13. Open the folder `protocol_log` and open the text file named `combinatorial_pipetting_log.txt` to see the simulated protocol

 If your protocol employs any custom [labware definitions](https://support.opentrons.com/en/articles/3136504-creating-custom-labware-definitions), you need to put the custom labware definition files, in json formats, under the `./labware_def/` folder.

 ## The InstructionWriter and setting up the Excel files (short ver.)

-The InstructionWriter takes an Excel file that adheres to certain formats, and does the job of converting human instructions, e.g. "Transfer 5 uL of primer from tube primer001 to PCR tube", into machine-parsable, intermediate instructions, e.g. "Transfer 5 uL from A1 in slot 1 to E8 in slot 2".
+The InstructionWriter takes an Excel file that adheres to certain formats, and does the job of converting human instructions, e.g. "Transfer 5 uL of primer from tube primer001 to PCR tube", into machine-parsable, intermediate instructions with volume and path information, e.g. `5$1_A1->2_A1`.
 Users only need to specify the locations of source samples on one or more Excel spreadsheets, and what samples or liquids goes into destination wells in another Excel spreadsheets, and the InstructionWriter will perform the mapping.
 Then, these instructions can be directly copied and paste into a template protocol file, which will decode these intermediate instructions and feed them into the OT-2 APIv2 to execute the transfers.

 The purpose of the InstructionWriter is offload the mentally demanding tasks of working out transfer paths for humans.
-It is **not** a OT-2 protocol writer.
+It is **not** an OT-2 protocol writer.

 The InstructionWriter also supports different layouts for destination formats.
 Below a number of hypothetical cases are illustrated: